Matkin93/northcoders-news-app/README.md

 npm start
 ```

+### Built With

+Node.js
+React
+Express
+Axios

 ### Please Note:

-No user logged in by default, use happyamy2016 as username, no password functionality implemented yet.
+User happyamy2016 is logged in by default, no password functionality implemented yet.